User Case: How Do I Transfer Google Drive to G Suite?

 |-||♦ Using Google Vault to archive emails and chats, e-discover information, and export emails and chats.|

 By observing the above advantages, we will understand that Google Drive and G Suite are aimed at different user groups.
-Google Drive is more suitable for individual users, and G Suite is more suitable for various groups, organizations and companies.
+Google Drive is more suitable for individual users, and G Suite is more suitable for various groups, organizations, and companies.
 Compared with Google Drive, G Suite can provide users with more complete technical support.
 In addition, G Suite elevates team collaboration to a whole new level.
 In the process of using G Suite, everyone in the team can work together efficiently.

 Many organizations are using G Suite for staff management and document management.
-However, the problem is that how to achieve migration between Google Drive and G Suite.
+However, the problem is how to achieve migration between Google Drive and G Suite.
 Here in this post, you will find three ways to help you migrate files from Google Drive to G Suite.